“Love and compassion are necessities, not luxuries, without them, humanity cannot survive.”

 Key to the MBCL course is that we have the ability to step into the present moment whenever we need to as we explore this work – our original meditation/mindfulness practice is our foundation as we develop the strength and courage to turn towards the suffering both within ourselves and in the world.

-I have personally benefited enormously from initially taking this Mindfulness-Based Compassionate course, as well as from the generous and heartfelt training to teach MBCL by Erik and Frits and to share alongside my colleagues.
+I have personally benefited enormously from initially taking this Mindfulness-Based Compassionate course, as well as from the generous and heartfelt training to teach MBCL by Erik and Frits.
+Erik and Frits have worked in close collaboration with many of the experts who are working in the field of mindfulness and compassion including Paul Gilbert, Kristen Neff, Christopher Germer, Tara Brach, Daniel Segal and Rick Hanson.

 ‘Compassion is the capacity to feel concern with pain and suffering, our own as well as others.
 It involves the wish to relieve this pain and suffering and also the willingness to take on the responsibility in doing so.
 It is a universal human quality, inherently present in everybody, but not fully cultivated.
 Fortunately, compassion can be developed and deepened through practice, and this is the aim of compassion training.’